Phoenix616/factions-top/core/src/main/resources/readme.txt

 - {page:last} - Last page number.

 Body only:
-- {rank} - Faction/alliance rank.
+- {rank} - Town/nation rank.
-- {relcolor} - Relation color of the faction listed to the viewer.
+- {relcolor} - Relation color of the town listed to the viewer.
-- {name} - Faction/alliance name.
+- {name} - Town/nation name.
-- {worth:total} - Total worth of faction listed.
+- {worth:total} - Total worth of town/nation listed.
 - {count:total:spawner} - Total spawner count.
 - {worth:<worth type>} - Value of a specific worth type.
 - {count:spawner:<spawner>} - Count of a specific spawner type.
 - {count:material:<material>} - Count of a specific material.

 MVdW Placeholders/Clip's PlaceholderAPI:
-- {factionstop_name:*}
+- {townytop_name:*}
-- - The faction name of a rank by replacing * with a number.
+- - The town name of a rank by replacing * with a number.
-- - The faction name in last place by replacing * with "last".
+- - The town name in last place by replacing * with "last".
-- {factionstop_rank:player}
+- {townytop_rank:player}
-- - The rank of the player's faction if valid, otherwise faction-not-found text.
+- - The rank of the player's town if valid, otherwise faction-not-found text.
-- {factionstop_allyname:*}
+- {townytop_allyname:*}
-- - The alliance name of a rank by replacing * with a number.
+- - The nation name of a rank by replacing * with a number.
-- - The alliance name in last place by replacing * with "last".
+- - The nation name in last place by replacing * with "last".
-- {factionstop_ally_rank:player}
+- {townytop_ally_rank:player}
-- - The rank of the player's alliance if valid, otherwise faction-not-found text.
+- - The rank of the player's nation if valid, otherwise faction-not-found text.